googlefonts/googlefonts.github.io/gf-guide/tools.md

 -   How to manage Python packages/tools using `pip`.
 -   A basic understanding of the command-line.
 Users should be able to traverse directories and understand the commands `cd`, `ls`, `mv`, `cp`.

-See the [useful links](tools.md) section at the bottom of the page to bring you up to speed.
+See the useful links section at the bottom of this page to bring you up to speed.

 ## Setting up a working environment